 2. Give your HVAC equipment a yearly tune up.

 Just as a tune-up for your car can improve your gas mileage, a yearly tune-up of your heating and cooling system can improve efficiency and comfort.

 3. Check, then seal heating and cooling ducts.

 Your homes’ ducts move air to-and-from a forced air furnace, central air conditioner, or heat pump and are often big energy wasters.
-Sealing and insulating ducks can improve the efficiency of a heating and cooling system by as much as 20 percent — and sometimes much more.
+Sealing and insulating ducts can improve the efficiency of a heating and cooling system by as much as 20 per cent — and sometimes much more.

 4. When needed, consider installing ENERGY STAR qualified equipment.